Facebook Pixel Butterfly Lighting: A One-Strobe Setup for Amazing Portraits!

 butterfly lighting example in photography

-Note that butterfly lighting differs from loop lighting, where the nose shadow falls onto the subject’s cheek, and Rembrandt lighting, where the shadows create a triangle under one eye.
-Butterfly lighting is a form of direct lighting; the light source comes from directly in front of the subject for a powerful, dramatic look.
+Note that butterfly lighting differs from loop lighting, where the nose shadow falls onto the subject’s cheek, and Rembrandt lighting, where shadows create a triangle under one eye.
+Butterfly lighting is a form of direct lighting; the light source comes from directly in front of the subject for that powerful, dramatic look.

 When should you use butterfly lighting?